pnp/blog/content/weekly-agenda/24-06-03/index.md

 ---

-### Microsoft 365 & Power Platform weekly call - 28th of May
+### Microsoft 365 & Power Platform weekly call - 4th of June

-* Tuesday, 28th of May 2024, 8:00 AM PT / 3:00 PM GMT
+* Tuesday, 4th of June 2024, 8:00 AM PT / 3:00 PM GMT
 * Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/playlist?list=PLR9nK3mnD-OUQOW86tT5dkCRQAVGY7DlH)

 Demos this time

+* [Luca Bandinelli](https://www.linkedin.com/in/luca-bandinelli-37b209/) (Microsoft) & [Nick Pape](https://www.linkedin.com/in/nick-pape-83831524/) (Microsoft) - Integrating Microsoft Copilot to the Viva Connections with Copilot Studio
-* [Marc Windle ](https://www.linkedin.com/in/marc-windle-908b3055/) (Microsoft) - Adding Copilot to your custom SharePoint Embedded app
+* [DC Padur](https://www.linkedin.com/in/dcpadur/) (Microsoft) - Introduction to SharePoint Pages API in Microsoft Graph - General Availability
-* [Bob German](https://www.linkedin.com/in/bgerman/) (Microsoft) - Copilot Plugins - Update from Microsoft Build
+* [Sébastien Levert](https://www.linkedin.com/in/sebastienlevert/) (Microsoft) and [Bob German](https://www.linkedin.com/in/bgerman/) (Microsoft) - Building declarative Copilots for Microsoft 365

 Also: 📷 Picture Time with community in Together Mode!

 **Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

-### Viva Connections & SharePoint Framework bi-weekly community Call - 30th of May
+### Microsoft 365 & Power Platform bi-weekly community Call - 6th of June

-* Thursday, 30th of May2024, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 6th of June, 8:00 AM PT / 3:00 PM GMT
-* Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!
+* Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time

-* [Peter Paul Kirschner](https://www.linkedin.com/in/petkir/) (cubido business solutions) - Why and how to use logging for errors in SPFx Solutions
-* [Hugo Bernier](https://www.linkedin.com/in/bernierh/) (Takeda) - Using Azure OpenAI assistant APIs with SPFx
+* [Stuart Ridout](https://www.linkedin.com/in/stuartmridout/) (Microsoft) - PromptBuddy - share your prompts within your team - build with Power Apps and Dataverse for Teams
+* [Richard Wierenga](https://www.linkedin.com/in/richard-wierenga/)(Blis Digital) - Fusion development for fasttracking a solution
+* [Lee Ford](https://www.linkedin.com/in/lee-ford/) (Symity) - Extend M365 Copilot with external APIs using plugins

 Also: 📷 Picture Time with community in Together Mode!